Fellowship in Minimal Access Surgery (F.MAS) in Delhi, India

 UNIQUE FEATURES ON INTEGRATING THE DIFFERENT PROGRAMS

 You can receive a 25% discount on the fee for the Robotic Surgery Course, Upper and Lower GI Endoscopy Course, or IVF Course if you enroll in them together with the Laparoscopic Fellowship or Diploma program.
-Please note that the discount only applies to the other courses that you integrate with the Laparoscopy program and not to the Laparoscopic Surgery Course fee.
+Please note that the discount only applies to these additional courses and does not apply to the Laparoscopic Surgery Course fee.

 Laparoscopic Fellowship Course Structure:

 By the end of the course, attending surgeons and gynecologists should be able to confidently perform all the taught procedures on their own patients.
-The course offers both theoretical knowledge and practice in a highly advanced HD laparoscopic skill lab.
-Expert professors provide structured lectures that are complemented with exercises under the watchful eyes of the faculty.
-This ensures that participants receive sufficient theoretical knowledge and the right experience to develop hand-eye coordination.
+The course provides both theoretical knowledge and practical experience in a highly advanced HD laparoscopic skill lab.
+Expert professors deliver structured lectures, complemented by exercises conducted under the watchful eyes of the faculty.
+This comprehensive approach ensures that participants gain sufficient theoretical knowledge and develop the hand-eye coordination necessary for successful laparoscopic surgery.

 Frequently Asked Questions of F.MAS Course